VeraVisions/nuclide/Documentation/Main.md

 Then you will have a good time.
 We strive to keep the codebase portable and conform to open standards wherever possible.
-This means that if you develop on Windows, you probably want to install something like [Cygwin](https://www.cygwin.com/) to make this bearable.
+This means that if you develop on Windows, you probably want to install something like WSL or even [Cygwin](https://www.cygwin.com/) to make this bearable.

-Please don't ask us how to learn UNIX/Cygwin.
+Please don't ask us how to use WSL or Cygwin.
+We do not provide support for either.
+We do not develop on Windows.

 **This is a development kit and a development environment.
 This is not a game.**